 Public water purveyors within the NMMA have historically gathered and reported groundwater quality data (filed with the California Department of Public Health) as an element of compliance with their drinking water reporting responsibilities.
 In addition, the U.S. Geological Survey, the California Department of Water Resources, and SLO County have also gathered some water quality data within the NMMA.
-Members of the TG maintain these data in a digital database.
+The TG maintains these data in a digital database.
 In the NMMA, data from approximately 200 wells can be used to map groundwater quality conditions in both the Shallow and Deep aquifers (Figure 3-3).
-In some cases, water quality parameters, such as total dissolved solids or chloride.
+In some cases, water quality records consist of only one or two sampling events from a well, and with only a few water quality parameters, such as total dissolved solids or chloride.
 In other cases such as wells within the potable water systems, regular groundwater quality testing for a wide range of constituents is conducted.